Malayali diaspora: Literature

 Works by Malayali writers in exile or those writing about the diaspora experience have enriched the literary world.
 Authors like Arundhati Roy and M. T. Vasudevan Nair have made significant contributions.

 Cinema

 The influence of the diaspora on Malayalam cinema is notable, with films depicting the life of Malayalis abroad.
-Movies like "Varavelpu" and "Arabikkatha" highlight the experiences of Malayalis in the Gulf.
+Movies like "The Goat Life (Aadujeevitham)", "Varavelpu" and "Arabikkatha" highlight the experiences of Malayalis in the Gulf.

 Music and Dance

 Traditional music and dance forms like Kathakali and Mohiniyattam play a crucial role in cultural preservation.
 These art forms are promoted through cultural events and organizations within the diaspora.

 Cultural and Religious Aspects

-The Malayali diaspora predominantly practices Hinduism, with minorities practicing Islam, Christianity, Buddhism, Judaism, Atheism, and other religions.
+A majority of the Malayali diaspora practices Hinduism, with minorities practicing Islam, Christianity, Buddhism, Judaism and other religions.
 The diaspora maintains strong cultural ties to Kerala, often celebrating traditional festivals and preserving their language, Malayalam.

 In Malaysia, the Malayali community has been present since the early 20th century and has significantly contributed to the country's development, particularly in the plantation sector.
 The community has established various cultural and social organizations to promote and preserve their heritage.

 In the United States, Canada and Middle East, Malayalis have formed numerous cultural associations and organizations to maintain their cultural identity and provide support to new immigrants.
 These organizations often organize events, such as Onam and Vishu celebrations, to bring the community together.